 - Grind and brew coffee machines are more compact than the pair grinder – brewer

-- In the brewing process there are less steps to do, you only put your beans and press the start button
+- In the brewing process, there are fewer steps to do, you only put your beans and press the start button

 - They can be programmed to brew a cup 24 hours in advance, and unlike with a regular set of brewer grinder, you don’t have to grind your coffee the night before, the machine will do it at the brewing time.